sipbs-compbiol/template_bioinformatics_project/assets/README.md

 # README.md `assets`

 This subfolder contains _assets_.
-These are resources that are useful at the top level, such as:
+These are resources that are useful at the top level of the repository _but not necessarily part of your scientific work_, such as:

 - images for the `README.md` file
 - documents or other files you might want to link from the `README.md` file, especially if you are using GitHub pages from the main repository root